F9 KICK! - Argon Drums V1.5

 You can also layer multiple transients against a solid body portion to really hammer home the aurally-vital initial 50ms of your composite kick.

-The potential here for unique kick tones using these samples is huge - not every combination will work ( that would be misleading to suggest ) but in our investigations, it has never ceased to be fun to experiment with the split samples in this pack.
+The potential here for unique kick tones using these samples is huge - not every combination will work (that would be misleading to suggest), but in our investigations, it has never ceased to be fun to experiment with the split samples in this pack.

 Kick Layers

 Everyone wants to have their own unique take on modern music.
-That's why we added 190 layer samples to this collection - We encourage a lot of experimentation in this corner of the library - A dusting of ambience, some grunge and a tight digital top ( carefully balanced - you'll only need a whisper ) will transform these kicks character and perceived sound-field placement.
+That's why we added 190 layer samples to this collection.
+We encourage a lot of experimentation in this corner of the library‚a dusting of ambience, some grunge, and a tight digital top (carefully balanced‚you'll only need a whisper) will transform these kicks' character and perceived sound-field placement.

 Sampler Formats